JeanMichel3000/ada-template-website/team.md

 <html>
 <img src="images/meriadec.jpg" class="meme_hauteur" style="float:right;"/>
-<p>Hi!
-I am currently studying in the Master of Life Sciences Engineering.
-I am particularly interested in the applications of computer science to biology.
-The results of modern biological experiments constitute an inexhaustible source of data to analyse! </p>
+<p>Passionate about viruses before it was fashionable, Meriadec is particularly interested in the applications of computer science to biology.
+The results of modern biological experiments constitute an inexhaustible source of data to analyse he hopes to get a handle on! </p>
 <br />
 <br />
 </html>